yanntrividic/glass-computer-vision/README.md

 Once the JAR file is downloaded from the `tags` section of this page, open a terminal and change your directory to the folder where the file is.
 To run the file, execute the following command : `java -jar FILENAME.jar`.
 By doing so, the program starts and loads the training dataset.
 You can change the image set by adding a parameter at the end of the command.
 Three possibilities are available : `train` for the training set, `validation` for the validation set, `test` for the testing set.

 For example, if you want to see the unbiased results of our program, please use this command `java -jar FILENAME.jar test` and see how we did for yourself.

+TODO: explain that the image sets must be downloaded

 ## User instructions